Best Vegan Wallets Made From Recycled Materials

 What’s more, as well as looking after your money, your wallet helps look after others.
 This is because Elvis & Kresse donate 50% of their profits to charity.
 Specifically, the Fire Fighters Charity, which helps support serving and retired firefighters across the UK.

-Cycle of Good Wallet
+Cycle Of Good

-Their range of vegan wallets is made from recycled innertubes by fairly paid tailors in Malawi.
+Its clever range of vegan wallets is made from recycled innertubes by fairly paid tailors in Malawi.
 This classic style wallet has four handy credit card slots, and a large note section, lined with an eye-catching fabric called Chitenge.
-Chitenge are colourful pieces of fabric that contain a variety of patterns and designs.
-This particular Chitenge is 100% cotton and has been wax-printed, and then bound with cotton binding.

 For a fun touch, some of their recycled inner tubes have manufacturers writing on them, or the odd puncture repair patch.
 This means that no two wallets will ever be identical.